Can you Overheat HTV? Mistakes to Avoid

 Rather, employ a “flash press” for everything except the last layer.
 That is, press for 1-3 seconds – just long enough to eliminate the carrier.
 Push at the bottom of the complete time range on the final color.

-Related: Best Sublimation Printers for Heat Transfer
+Related: Best Sublimation Printers for Heat Transfer, Sublimate over sublimation

 Trying to Press Various HTV Varieties Around the same temperature